Back to Alabama

 ASVAB

-Armed Services Vocational Aptitude Battery, a test used by the military to assess potential recruits' abilities and interests.
+Armed Services Vocational Aptitude Battery, a standardized test used by military recruiters.

 Limits and Unknowns